CTZxVULKAN/Tempered-Fox/README.md

 <br>

 ### Credits
-This configuration wasnt been completely made by me, and a lot of stuff has been added from the following projects :
+This project wasn't been completely made by me, and a lot of stuff has been added from the following projects :

 * [LibreWolf](https://librewolf-community.gitlab.io/)